 This section contains detailed guidance and advice for taking measurements and making observations on ships.
 Reference WMO (1991a) is another source.
-Details on surface observations to be carried out within the framework of the WMO VOS Scheme are provided in WMO (2001), Chapter 6.
-WMO (2001) also includes information on the different classes of VOS.
+Details on surface observations to be carried out within the framework of the JCOMM VOS Scheme are provided in WMO (2001), Chapter 6.
 Studies of the quality of observations from ships are given in WMO (1991b, 1999), Kent et al. (1993), WMO/IOC (2003a, 2003b), Kent and Berry (2005), Ingleby (2010), and Kennedy et al. (2012).
-A discussion of good observing practice from the research community is presented by Bradley and Fairall (2006) and information on sensors used in the marine environment by Weller et al. (2008).4.2.1 Operation of the WMO Voluntary Observing Ship Scheme
+A discussion of good observing practice from the research community is presented by Bradley and Fairall (2006) and information on sensors used in the marine environment by Weller et al. (2008).
+In all instances, the safety of the crew member taking the observation takes priority over the taking, recording, and dissemination of the observations in whole or in part.

+4.2.1 Operation of the WMO Voluntary Observing Ship Scheme

 The VOS Scheme is operated by National Meteorological and Hydrological Services (NMHSs) under the guidance of the JCOMM Ship Observations Team (SOT) and in particular the SOT VOS Panel (VOSP).
 Full information on the VOS Scheme is given in WMO (2001).
-VOS Programme Managers work with Port Meteorological Officers (PMOs) who typically act as the link between the VOS operator and the ship.
+VOS Programme Managers work with Port Meteorological Officers (PMOs) and technicians who typically act as the link between the VOS operator and the ship.
 An essential first step in recruiting VOS is to obtain the permission of the owners and master of the vessel.
-When permission has been granted and the ship has been identified, PMOs should do the following:
+When permission has been granted and the ship has been identified, PMOs and technicians should do the following:

 (a) Install calibrated instruments ensuring best exposure;

+For automatic ships, install an AWS and connect instruments to the AWS

-(b) Issue stationery or iinstall electronic logbook softwareor automatic weather station;
+(b) Install electronic logbook software

 (c) Train observers on instrument care and operation;